barisumog/simple_cache/README.rst

 as long as the ``key`` s are hashable and the ``value`` s are pickleable.

-It also provides a decorator to cache functions calls directly.
+It also provides a decorator to cache function calls directly.

 Requirements